Saikrishna1876/api-to-mcp-demo/README.md

 - `src/routers/`: API route definitions for different modules.
 - `src/utils/`: Utility functions and type definitions.

+## MCP Integration

+This project integrates with the Model Context Protocol (MCP) to provide a flexible and extensible way to interact with external systems and services.
+The `src/routers/mcp.ts` file defines the API endpoints for interacting with the MCP server, allowing for dynamic tool execution and resource access.

 ## Getting Started

 ### Prerequisites